Sensex 27865.83 519.5 1.9%

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion.

-In our opinion and to the best of our information and according to the explanationsgiven to us, except for the effects of the matter described in the Basis for QualifiedOpinion paragraph, the financial statements give the information required by the Act inthe manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India.
+In our opinion and to the best of our information and according to the explanationsgiven to us, except for the effects of the matter described under the paragraph onQualified Opinion, the financial statements give the information required by the Act inthe manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India.

 Emphasis of Matter